alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Refund action, this action is called after the delegation-period to claim all pending unstaked tokens belonging to owner.
+Refund is an action that is called after the delegation-period to claim all pending unstaked tokens that belong to the owner.

 Parameter Name | Description
 --- | ---